Top of the page

 Fusion surgery may help relieve pain and swelling so you can walk more comfortably.
 It's done if other treatments for chronic pain and arthritis haven't worked.

 Your surgeon will make one or more small cuts near your MTP joint.
 These cuts are called incisions.
 The doctor will remove small pieces of bone and cartilage.
-He or she will position the bones together and join them with plates or screws that help the bones fuse.
+Then the doctor will position the bones together and join them with plates or screws that help the bones fuse.
 The plates or screws usually stay in your foot.

 The surgery will leave scars that fade with time.